LSSTDESC/ComputingInfrastructure/tutorials/Oxford2016/GitHub.md

 ### Requirements

 You will need:
-* `git` working from the command line on your laptop.
-It comes with the Apple developer tools; otherwise Google "installig git"
+* `git` working from the command line on your laptop (try: `which git`).
+It comes with the Apple developer tools; otherwise Google "installing git"
 * An account at [GitHub.com](http://github.com).
 Choose a username that is close to your real name to make it easy for people to find you and @mention you.

 -----